Because so many people today want to know how work in web marketing?

 Social media manager.

-Of all the people I have met who have asked me how to work in web marketing, this job title is perhaps the most fashionable and most coveted.
+Of all the people I have met who have asked me how to work in web marketing, this professional figure is perhaps the most fashionable and most coveted.

 He manages social channels on behalf of companies, entrepreneurs, brands and public figures.